What is a Sales Manager

 As a sales manager, you have an incredible opportunity to impact your team.
-However, the sales manager responsibilities are sometimes vague.
-You’re in the ideal position to really empower and motivate your salespeople and kill your sales goals.
-Unfortunately, you also have the opportunity to do the exact opposite.
+However, sales manager responsibilities are sometimes vague.
+You’re in the ideal position to really empower and motivate your salespeople and kill your sales goals using your amazing sales manager skills.
+Unfortunately, you also have the opportunity to do the exact opposite if you don’t know how to be an effective sales manager.

 Every day you need to make an effort to be even more effective than the day before.